theupdateframework/taps/tap7.md

   updater.download_target(file_targetinfo, destination_directory)
 ```

-As shown in the code snippet above, the script sets and loads metadata
+As shown in the code snippet above, the script loads metadata from the
-from the --metadata path via the updater's `tuf.settings.repositories_directory`
+directory specified in the --metadata command-line option, and sets it via the
+implementation's `tuf.settings.repositories_directory` configuration setting.
-configuration setting.
-The script also saves updated files to the
+The script also saves updated files to the directory indicated with --targets,
---targets directory, which the testing tool can use for verification.
+which the testing tool can use for verification.

 The part of the developer's script, which captures the exceptions of the
 original implementation and exits with the expected return codes, can resemble